 - The tutorial campaign for Age of Empires II, where you control the forces of William Wallace, has a hilariously over-the-top narrator affecting a Scottish accent.

-- The Battle Fortress, an Awesome Personnel Carrier which can crush other vehicles, has a Scottish driver.
+- The Battle Fortress in Red Alert 2 Yuri's Revenge is an Awesome Personnel Carrier which can crush other vehicles, has a Scottish driver.

 - In the Ramada in York, the fire advisory signs say "Do not take unnecessary risks, but if possible, attack the fire with the instruments provided."
 In Edinburgh?
 "Attack the fire with the instruments provided."